 Final Fantasy II (Japan)

-About Final Fantasy II (Japan)
+Final Fantasy II (Japan) - RPG Classic

 Final Fantasy II, released in Japan in 1988 for the Nintendo Entertainment System, is a classic RPG developed by Square.
 This title is a direct sequel to the original Final Fantasy, but it distinguishes itself with a unique gameplay system and narrative structure.
 Unlike many other games of its time, it did not see a direct release outside Japan until much later, as it was primarily known in its original form on the Famicom before being ported to other platforms in various iterations.